tkuester/taky/README.md

 This application was developed with Python 3.8, and tested with ATAK v4.2.0.4.
 It is in an extremely alpha state, and isn't useful for anything at this point.

+No, really.
+Using this is probably a very-bad-idea (TM).

 ## Installation